2026 VENDORS

 Jenn Marshall

 Solitude Soapworks is a small, woman-owned bath and body company located in the heart of the High Peaks.
-We use the cold process method of soap making which means there is no external heat source to cook the soap, therefore, all the benefits of the plant-based butters and oils remain intact which results in exceptionally gentle products you can feel good about using.
-Our products are formulated to be gentle for all skin types.
+They use the cold process method of soap making which means there is no external heat source to cook the soap, therefore, all the benefits of the plant-based butters and oils remain intact which results in exceptionally gentle products you can feel good about using.

 • Spruce Mountain Designs